IanKeen/IanKeen.github.io/_posts/2018-03-01-better-codable-models-through-composition.md

 let bobsBooks = allBooks(by: "Robert C. Martin") // oops!
 ```

-This would compile and the call-site _seems_ to read correctly.. but it would never return anything because the function expects an authors identifier not their name.
+This would compile and although the call-site _seems_ to read correctly it would never return anything because the function expects an authors identifier not their name.
 Let's look at a type we can use instead of `String` to improve the type-safety here.

 ## Identifier\<T>